archipel-network/archipel-core/doc/contacts_data_format.md

 Using this mechanism, connected nodes as well as upcoming contacts to them can be configured.

 **Note:** By default, the configuration endpoint drops bundles received from external DTN nodes, i.e., configuration can only be performed from an application attached via AAP.
 To allow remote configuration, run ud3tn with `--allow-remote-config`.
-This feature is enabled by default on STM32.

 ## Description